LeandroLS/rick-portal-gun/README.md

 2. ```docker-compose up```
 3. On your browser: localhost:3000
 ## Why ?
-I've created this site because I haved to practice my CSS, React and Docker skills, creating a site which serve content about one my favorite series was a good idea to achieve my goal xD
+I've created this site because I had to practice my CSS, React and Docker skills, creating a site which serve content about one my favorite series was a good idea to achieve my goal xD